Academy ›

 - Hire the VA as a formal employee under a contract

-Paperwork: Contract, tax registration, quarterly reporting, potential superannuation setup.
+Paperwork: Contract, tax registration, quarterly reporting, potential pension/superannuation setup.
 10-15 hours of admin.

 Not recommended for a first hire.
 Use an agency instead.

-If you hire through an agency: No. The agency has the ABN.
+If you hire through an agency: No. The agency handles employment paperwork.

 If you hire direct: Yes.
-The VA's contract should reference your ABN.
+The VA's contract should reference your business registration number (ABN in AU, EIN in US, etc.).

-If you hire a local AU VA as a contractor: Yes.
-They will ask for your ABN (they report it on their tax return).
+If you hire a local VA as a contractor: Yes.
+They will need your business ID for their tax return.

 When a lawyer is worth it